RenanGreca/MovieQuiz/readme.txt

 - The game’s score is now based on elapsed time until 10 correct answers are reached, not number of correct answers out of 10.
 - Game Center integration has been implemented and the above elapsed time is used in a leaderboard.

+v1.3
+- Fixed a bug that would make the app crash if the user got too many wrong answers
+- Updated all code to Swift 2.0 and the app is now compatible with iOS 9.

 ------

 v1.0 of this app was sent to Apple for review on 2015-05-08.